DataScientest-Studio/jan25_bds_rakuten2/README.md

 ## Model Demonstrations

-Each model is accompanied by a demo notebook that shows:

-- How to run manual predictions or batch inference
+Each model is accompanied by a demo notebook that can run manual predictions or batch inference
-- How to evaluate model performance on test sets

 Available demonstrations:
 - CamemBERT